KxSystems/docs/docs/ref/next.md

 ---
-title: next, prev, xprev – Reference – kdb+ and q documentation
+title: next, prev, xprev – immediate or near neighbours of the items of a list | Reference | kdb+ and q documentation
 description: next, prev, and xprev are q keywords that return the immediate or near neighbours of the items of a list.
 author: Stephen Taylor
-keywords: item, kdb+, list, next, prev, previous, prior, q, select, xprev
 ---
 # `next`, `prev`, `xprev`